Open Agent Toolkit

 • If archive.s3SyncOnComplete=true and archive.s3Uri is configured, completion also uploads a dated snapshot such as <archive.s3Uri>/<repo-slug>/projects/20260401-<project>/.

-• oat project archive sync syncs all repo archived projects down from S3 into .oat/projects/archived/.
+• oat repo archive sync syncs all repo archived projects down from S3 into .oat/projects/archived/.

-• oat project archive sync <project-name> syncs the latest dated remote snapshot for a single project into .oat/projects/archived/<project-name>/.
+• oat repo archive sync <project-name> syncs the latest dated remote snapshot for a single project into .oat/projects/archived/<project-name>/.

 • Default archive sync is non-destructive toward unrelated local-only archive data, but it does replace a local project archive when a newer dated remote snapshot is selected for that same project.